Philadelphia Eagles

 Philadelphia Eagles Overview

 The Philadelphia Eagles are a professional American football team based in Philadelphia, Pennsylvania.
 Established on July 8, 1933, the Eagles compete in the National Football League (NFL) as a member of the National Football Conference (NFC) East division.
-The team plays its home games at Lincoln Financial Field and is known for its midnight green, silver, black, and white colors.
-Owned by Jeffrey Lurie, with Don Smolenski as president and Nick Sirianni as head coach, the Eagles have won four NFL championships, including two Super Bowls in 2018 and 2024.
-The franchise is celebrated for its passionate fan base and rich history, tracing back to its formation as a successor to the Frankford Yellow Jackets.
+The team plays its home games at Lincoln Financial Field in the South Philadelphia Sports Complex and is owned by Jeffrey Lurie, who purchased the franchise in 1994.
+With Don Smolenski serving as president and Nick Sirianni as head coach, the Eagles are recognized by their midnight green, silver, black, and white team colors, a passionate fan base, and one of the most storied histories in the NFL.

 Founding and Organizational Origins